heroku/heroku-buildpack-kong/README.markdown

 Running
 -------

-Execute `kong-12f` before every run, to configure from the environment.
+Execute `kong-12f` in the app root before every run, to configure from the environment.

 For example, the default web process is:
 ```